bailehang/100pathfinding-algorithms/README.md

 ZJU Prof. FeiGao

 Some code references

 https://github.com/zhm-real/PathPlanning

 https://github.com/ai-winter/ros_motion_planning

 ## Warning
-AI assistance has been used in this article, mainly using Claude 3.7, Doubao, ChatGPT for in-depth research and Manus.
+AI assistance has been used in this article
+Claude 3.7, Doubao, ChatGPT for in-depth research and Manus.
 Manual review and inspection.